ben-web/NC-News-Back-End/README.md

 ## Running the tests

-Automated tests for each endpoint are located in _./spec/api.spec.js_
+Automated tests for each endpoint are located in _./spec/api.spec.js_.

-Run these texts using the command:
+Run these tests using the command:

 ```bash
 npm run test